-The Company has entered into Change in Control Severance Agreements with its NEOs which provide certain severance benefits in the event the NEOs' employment is involuntarily or constructively terminated.
+The Company has entered into Change in Control Severance Agreements with its NEOs which provide certain severance benefits in the event the NEOs' employment is involuntarily or constructively terminated in connection with a change in control.
 Such severance benefits are designed to alleviate the financial impact of termination of employment through base salary and health benefit continuation and outplacement services, with the intent of providing for a stable work environment.
 In addition to general severance, the Company provides enhanced benefits to its senior executives in the event of a change in control as a means of reinforcing and encouraging their continued attention and dedication to their duties of employment without the personal distraction or conflict of interest that could arise from the occurrence of a change in control.